Netflix standing by Dave Chappelle and 'The Closer' - KTVZ

 CNN has not independently verified the email.

-One of the suspended employees is Terra Field.
+One of the suspended employees was Terra Field.
 Field, a senior software engineer who identifies as queer and trans, had publicly criticized “The Closer” on Twitter last week.
-Her suspension is due to her attendance at the meeting and not her tweets, according to the source.
+Her suspension was due to her attendance at the meeting and not her tweets, according to the source.

 “It is absolutely untrue to say that we have suspended any employees for tweeting about this show.
 Our employees are encouraged to disagree openly and we support their right to do so,” a Netflix spokesperson told CNN when asked about the suspensions.